 Description

-Silverfish are wingless insects with long, flattened, teardrop-shaped bodies covered in scales, very long antennae, and bristle-like tails.
-Their metallic color, which can vary from bluish silver to brownish gray, and the way they wriggle quickly across the floor earned their name, along with their hair-like legs that can be difficult to see with the naked eye.
-Adults are generally half to three-quarters of an inch long and have a lifespan of two to eight years, depending on their environment.
+Silverfish are wingless insects with long, flattened, teardrop-shaped bodies covered in scales, long antennae, and bristle-like tails.
+Their metallic color, which can vary from bluish silver to brownish gray, and the way they wriggle quickly across the floor earned them their name, along with their hair-like legs that can be difficult to see with the naked eye.
+Adults are generally one-half to three-quarters of an inch long and have a lifespan of two to eight years, depending on their environment.
 Silverfish are generally quite easy to identify due to their unique characteristics.
-Look for three, pointed tails that extend into separate directions and their silver color, which is similar to the silver color of many fish.
+Look for three pointed tails that extend into separate directions and their silver color, which is similar to the silver color of many fish.

 Breeding Habits